 In keeping with the previously announced reductions to the federal corporate income tax rates, the 2008 Federal Budget reduced the gross-up on dividends eligible for the enhanced dividend tax credit, and reduced the dividend tax credit rate, beginning in the 2010 tax year.
 The dividend tax credit factor of 11/18ths of the gross-up was changed to

-What does this do to the marginal tax rates for eligible dividends?
+What did this do to the marginal tax rates for eligible dividends?